Bachelor Archaeology first year obtained, plus 60 ec from the remaining BA Archaeology programme.

 The student approaches a staff member from this list with a request to act as a supervisor.

-The student is expected to meet regularly with their supervisor throughout the thesis trajectory to discuss work that s/he has submitted prior to the meeting (e.g., research plan, chapter, draft thesis).
+The student is expected to meet regularly with their supervisor throughout the thesis trajectory to discuss work they have submitted prior to the meeting (e.g., research plan, chapter, draft thesis).
 The student and supervisor should meet approximately 5 times, online or in person.

 Both assessments will be sent to the examiners and discussed, after which a final grade and assessment will be given.
 This will be sent to the student by the Administration Office.